Introduction to CSS Visibility

 Output:

 3. Collapse: The collapse value for CSS visibility is used for rows, columns, row groups, and column groups.
-The rows and columns with this property remain hidden from the web page view, but the other and columns of the same table continue to be laid out as though the hidden rows, columns, row groups, and column groups were actually visible.
-This value was devised specially for quick removal of row or column elements without having to calculate the width and height of every other row or column associated to it.
-The only problem with using visibility value collapse is that it is not fully supported by all modern-day browsers.
-Hence most of the official CSS documentation recommends not using it for current age web design.
+Hidden rows and columns are not visible on the web page, but the other rows and columns of the same table appear as if the hidden rows, columns, row groups, and column groups are visible.
+The ‘collapse’ value of the visibility property is a specific design for quickly removing row or column elements without calculating the width and height of every other associated row or column.
+However, it is important to note that not all modern-day browsers fully support the ‘collapse’ value of the visibility property.
+Hence, most official CSS documentation recommends not using it for current-age web design.

 Example